kanthoney/sql-motif/doc/record-set.md

 * `scope(values)`.
 This will force the values specified in `values` to be applied to each record is the set.
 For example, if the user is logged in with a company account of `LON001` then
 `scope({ company: 'LON001' })` will ensure the records' `company` fields are all set to `LON001`.

+* `key` Creates an array of objects containing the key fields of each record.

+* `keyScope(scope)` Creates an array on objects containing the key fields of each record, overriding any values to those in the `scope` object.

 * `Insert(options)`.
 Creates a set of `insert` statements to insert the records, including (by default) any subrecords where the corresponding [join](./join-spec.md) is not set as read-only.
 `options` is a set of [options](./table-options.md) to pass to the table's `insert` methods.